apache/cassandra/doc/source/operating/metrics.rst

     ``org.apache.cassandra.metrics.BufferPool.<MetricName>``

 **JMX MBean**
-    ``org.apache.cassandra.metrics:type=BufferPool name=<MetricName>``
+    ``org.apache.cassandra.metrics:type=BufferPool,name=<MetricName>``

 =========================== ============== ===========
 Name                        Type           Description
 =========================== ============== ===========
-Size                        Gauge<Long>    Size, in bytes, of the managed buffer pool Misses                      Meter           The rate of misses in the pool.
+Misses                      Meter          The rate of misses in the pool.
 The higher this is the more allocations incurred.
+Size                        Gauge<Long>    Size, in bytes, of the managed buffer pool
 =========================== ============== ===========

 Client Metrics
 ^^^^^^^^^^^^^^